%20(1).png)

 Your LLC name must be distinguishable from existing Rhode Island entities and include proper designations.
 Search the state's business entity database to confirm availability before filing.

-• Name reservation costs $50 for 120 days (can be refiled once the original reservation expires)
+Name reservation costs $50 by mail or $53 online for 120 days (can be refiled once the original reservation expires)

-• DBA registration is required for operating under different names
+DBA registration costs $50 for operating under different names

 Step 2: Appoint a registered agent

-Rhode Island requires every LLC to maintain a registered agent under Rhode Island laws.
+Rhode Island requires every LLC to maintain a registered agent under Rhode Island General Laws Section 7-16-5.
 Your agent accepts legal documents and maintains your good standing.

 Step 3: File Articles of Organization